eigerco/polka-storage-book/src/glossary.md

 The number of sectors to be proven at once is 2349[^computational_limit], as defined by Filecoin.

-For more information on partitions, you can read the original Filecoin specification:
+For more information on partitions, read the original Filecoin specification:
 <https://spec.filecoin.io/#section-algorithms.pos.post.constants--terminology>

 [^logical]: They do not reflect the physical storage state, only existing in the context of deadlines and proofs.